Dressage Position – What Is Alignment And Why Is It Important

-Correctly your alignment starts with your position of your pelvis.
+Correcting your alignment starts with your position of your pelvis.
 When we’re riding, we want to make sure our pelvis is stacked up correctly and we’re on our seat bones evenly.
 This will help our hips move freely.
 If our alignment is off and we’re sitting to one side, we’re going to create more stress in that hip.
 Also if your pelvis is positioned too far forward it can create vulnerability through your lower back.

 It’s also important to make sure our spine is stacked up correctly and we’ve developed a strong core with a neutral spine.
 Good shoulder posture comes next.
 If we’ve got a blockage happening in our upper body, it’s going to affect what’s happening with our hands and reins, ultimately affecting how the horse moves and responds.

 Good alignment is not just about creating a visually pleasing picture.
-It’s about making sure you protect and long after your body to allow you to continue riding for as long as possible.
+It’s about making sure you protect and look after your body to allow you to continue riding for as long as possible.

 Dressage riding is a sport and as with any sport, you need to practice and improve your fitness on and off the field.
 It’s important to improve your posture while you’re off the horse as it’s really hard to correct your body’s alignment when you have the force of the horse moving underneath you.